VictorZoo/LoD-Loc/README.md

                Shen Yan and
                Long Wang and
                Shengyue Zhang and
-               Maojun Zhang and
+               Yu Liu and
-               Yu Liu},
+               Maojun Zhang},
   title     = {{LoD-Loc: Visual Localization using LoD 3D Map with Neural Wireframe Alignment}}, booktitle = {NeurIPS}, year      = {2024},